Set up outgoing email settings

 Also, you need to make sure that you have configured your domain in SendGrid by following their instructions on how to configure domain authentication.

-Log in to your Console, and select your production environment.
+Log in to your Console, and select your live environment.
 There are two options for integrating SendGrid.
 You can do it during the initial setup of the marketplace or later if you wish to change from managed setup to using your own SendGrid account.

 Head on to the General settings page in the Build section.
 You should see a wizard prompting you to select between managed setup or advanced setup: